Top 10 Favourite Classic World War II Films

 6. The Great Escape (1963)

 Directed by John Sturges, The Great Escape is based on the massive break-out by British Commonwealth prisoners-of-war from German POW camp Stalag Luft III in March 1944.
-The men devised an audacious plan to escape through three tunnels, and 76 prisoners eventually got out.
-However, only three managed to escape successfully.
+After devising an audacious plan to escape through three tunnels, 76 prisoners managed to get out, but only three escaped successfully.
 The film features an ensemble cast that includes Steve McQueen, Richard Attenborough and James Garner.

 5. The Americanization of Emily (1964)

-Directed by Stanley Kramer, Judgment at Nuremberg is a fictionalized account of the Judges' Trial of 1947, one of the 12 U.S. military tribunals during the Nuremberg Trials.
+Directed by Stanley Kramer, Judgment at Nuremberg is a fictionalized account of the Judges' Trial of 1947, one of the 12 U.S. military tribunals during the Nuremberg Trials, in the aftermath of World War II.
 It centers on the trial of four German judges and prosecutors who stand accused of crimes against humanity for their involvement in atrocities committed under the Nazi regime.
 With an ensemble cast that includes Spencer Tracy, Maximilian Schell, Burt Lancaster, Judy Garland and Montgomery Clift, the film received ten Oscar nominations, winning Best Screenplay and Best Actor for Schell.

 3. The Longest Day (1962)